teddy-vltn/vinted-discord-bot/readme.md

 # Vinted Monitor - No Delay

-Stop wasting your money on overpriced subscriptions for Vinted Monitor bots.
-This bot is free and open-source, and you can host it yourself.
-It is designed to work with minimal delay, ensuring that users are always up-to-date with the latest items.

 Vinted Monitor is a bot that monitors the Vinted items route for new items and notifies users in real-time.
 It is designed to work with minimal delay, ensuring that users are always up-to-date with the latest items.

 <p align="center">